Towards a more algebraic footing for quantum field theory: Introduction

 \subsection{Historical background}

-For completeness, we mention that, for purposes different from ours, algebraic methods associated with formal power series in QFT have been used in the work initiated by Bogolubov, Hepp, Parasiuk and Zimmermann on the renormalization of the ultraviolet divergences of quantum field theory.
+Also very interesting but for purposes different from ours, algebraic methods associated with formal power series in QFT have been used in the work initiated by Bogolubov, Hepp, Parasiuk and Zimmermann on the renormalization of the ultraviolet divergences of quantum field theory.
 The BPHZ theorem uses the fact that for any fixed UV cutoff, formal power series in the bare masses and couplings can be re-expressed as formal power series in the renormalized masses and couplings.
 The theorem then states that the coefficients of the resulting perturbative formal power series are finite order by order as the UV cutoff is being removed.
 This is a statement about the \it finiteness of the coefficients \rm of formal power series in QFT.

-In contrast, our work here concerns instead the \it finiteness of the number of coefficients needed \rm to perform general Fourier and Legendre transforms, in QFT and beyond QFT.
-For recent developments following up on BPHZ, see the work by Kreimer et. al. \cite{KK} on renormalization Hopf algebras.
+For recent developments following up on BPHZ, see, in particular, the work by Kreimer et. al. \cite{KK} on renormalization Hopf algebras.
 See also \cite{Ab,Bo,Bo2,Y} and \cite[Chap.
 3]{Z} for a comprehensive exposition.

-Advocacy for the use of algebraic methods in physics can be traced back at least to Schr\"odinger and Einstein.
-For example, Penrose \cite{P} quotes Schr\"odinger (1950) ``The idea of a continuous range, so familiar to mathematicians in our days, is something quite exorbitant, an enormous extrapolation of what is accessible to us."
-Einstein wrote \cite{E} ``Quantum phenomena . . . must lead to an attempt to find a purely algebraic theory for the description of reality."
+Complementing these results, our work here is concerned with the \it finiteness of the number of coefficients needed \rm to perform general Fourier and Legendre transforms, in QFT and also beyond QFT.